 - Patio del Tango – One of the city’s few remaining milongas (tango bars) and a great place to grab dinner and a show on the weekends.
 There’s no cover charge, but they do have a 30,000 peso ($15.55 USD) minimum for food and drinks per person.

 - Sixttina – Located on the seventh floor of the Rio Sur mall, Sixttina plays crossover music and often hosts live shows with top reggaeton singers.
 Cover is 20,000 pesos ($10.40 USD), but for just 5,000 pesos ($2.60 USD) more, your ticket is also good for the adjacent Kukaramakara club, which features live music.

 - Son Havana – Currently the best salsa bar in the city.
 Go on Thursdays and Saturdays for live music.
-Entry is free on Wednesdays, otherwise the cover charge is between 5,000 to 10,000 pesos ($2.60 to $5.20).
+Entry is free on Wednesdays; otherwise the cover charge is between 5,000 and 10,000 pesos ($2.60–$5.20).

 Visit Nearby Pueblos

 No trip to Medellín is complete without a visit to at least one or two pueblos.
 These small towns offer middle- to upper-income Colombians the chance to escape the city’s noise and craziness every weekend.
 Many locals own or rent fincas (country homes) in pueblos and the surrounding countryside.

 Guatape is a colorful pueblo located about two hours by bus from Medellín.
 It can easily be visited as a long day trip, either independently (it’s safe) or as part of an organized tour.
 A one-way bus ticket costs about 8,000 pesos ($4.15 USD).

 Guatape is situated on the edge of a lake, and it’s possible to take tours of the surrounding area by speed boat or party boat.
 You’ll see more with the former, including the remains of one of Pablo Escobar’s former homes.